SortedListclass SimpleList:

 super(base-class, derived-class)

-is subclass of first argument**Explanation using SortedList
+base-class is class objectderived-class is subclass of first argument**Explanation using SortedList example

 >>> from sorted_list import *